hchen135/haomin-website/content/home/experience.md

     description: |2-
         Interpretable Video Translation by generative AI:

-        * Created the largest dataset of speaking face videos from a wild source - YouTube.
+        * Created the largest dataset of talking head videos from YouTube.
-        * Established an algorithm for synchronization between translated audio and original video at the sentence level in a multiperson and multilingual situation.
+        * Established multi-person & lingual audio/video synchronization.
         * Refined the facial landmark generation network for better articulation.
-        * Used the diffusion technique to achieve immersive lip synchronization in videos with translated audio.
+        * Used diffusion to achieve immersive lip synchronization in videos with translated audio.
-        * In an internal user study, my video-audio synchronization proved to be more robust and generalizable compared to a similar product from ElevenLabs.

   - title: Research Intern
     company: Meta